krzentner/language-world/data/text-davinci-003-old/goal_md/stick-pull-4.md

 Steps:  1.
-Put gripper above stick  2.
-Close gripper around stick  3.
-Put stick near thermos  4.
-Pull stick to move the thermos to the target location
+Put gripper above the stick  2.
+Grab the stick with the gripper  3.
+Put the stick against the thermos  4.
+Pull the thermos with the stick
-    First, put the gripper roughly above the stick.
-    - When the robot's gripper is not above the stick, move the robot's gripper until the robot's gripper is above the stick If the gripper isn't around the stick, put it around the stick.
+   - When the robot's gripper is not above the stick, move the robot's gripper until the robot's gripper is above the stick If the stick is not near the thermos, move the stick towards the thermos by moving the robot's gripper.
-    - When the robot's gripper is not around stick and the robot's gripper is open, move the robot's gripper until the robot's gripper is near the stick and the robot's gripper is closed
-    Now that the gripper is around the stick, we should move the stick near the thermos.
+   - When the stick is not near the thermos, move the robot's gripper until the stick is near the thermos If the stick is near the thermos, we can put the stick against the thermos.
-    - When the robot's gripper is near the stick and the stick is not near the thermos, move the robot's gripper until the stick is near the thermos
-    Finally, pull the stick to move the thermos to the target location.
+   - When the stick is near the thermos, move the robot's gripper until the stick is against the thermos Now that the stick is against the thermos, just pull the thermos with the stick.
-    - When the stick is near the thermos, move the robot's gripper until the robot's gripper is above the target location
+   - When the stick is against the thermos, move the robot's gripper until the robot's gripper is above the target location